 But, these are just the basics.
 Have a simple chat to a fair-dinkum travel insurance agency, and you’ll find there’s a travel insurance policy to suit absolutely any holiday plans.

 We’ve got such a good answer to this one.
 It even has references.

-According to the Department of Foreign Affairs and Trade (DFAT) in 2016, 168,658 Aussies travelled without travel insurance and experienced an insurable event while overseas*.
-According to DFAT, consular services were provided to over 15,000 Australians last year, with 1,667 of those involving hospitalisations; 1,238 involving theft; 1,516 deaths and 76 repatriations.
+According to the Department of Foreign Affairs and Trade (DFAT), in 2016 alone, 168,658 Aussies travelled without travel insurance and experienced an insurable event while overseas.

 *Source: 2015-16 Consular State of Play report issued by the Department of Trade and Foreign Affairs. ~Customer examples provided by Cover-More website https://www.covermore.com.au/interactive-claims-map ^Limits, exclusions and conditions apply.
 Insurance issued by Great Lakes Australia (ARBN 127 740 532, AFSL No. 318603).
 Any advice is general advice only.
 Please consider your financial situation, needs and objectives and read the Combined PDS/FSG available from us before deciding to buy this insurance.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.